takahirom/fire-annotation/README.md

 # Advanced usage

-## Using parameter value.
+## Using method parameter value.

-You can use format by parameter.
+You can use format by method parameter for sending property or parameter.
 You can use this feature not only @FireUserProperty, but also @FireEventLog.

 ```java